Quality assurance - external (EQA)

 If you completed the D35 or V2 External Quality Assurance Award many years ago, and you need to upgrade to demonstrate that you are now working at the current TAQA assessment and quality assurance standards, you can work through these online CPD modules.

-Alternatively, you can read this page of information about upgrading your qualification, and then complete a self-assessment grid as evidence of your knowledge and practice.
+Alternatively, you can read about upgrading your qualification, and then complete a self-assessment grid as evidence of your knowledge and practice.

 Possible risks